Erichollman96/FLOSS/README.md

    B) To be a project foundation for users to develop their skills by building off the existing code,
       adding new functionality as they please

-   C) To be reverse-engineered by users as an exercise
+   C) To be reverse-engineered by users

    D) Develop error handling / formatting / database connection skills and knowledge